wzengguang/gdeps/README.md

 # gdeps
-get deps for substrate core project from net get from "//redmond/exchange/Build/SUBSTRATE/LATEST/target/dev/" to "{your local}/src/target/dev/{project}"
+Get deps for substrate core project from net.
+Get from "//redmond/exchange/Build/SUBSTRATE/LATEST/target/dev/" to "{your local}/src/target/dev/{project}".
-# use
+# Use
 * Add GDeps.exe direcotry to envirenment variable.
 * Open cmd, cd to your work project directory.
 The directory contains *.csproj file.
-# command
+# Command
 ## gdeps
 default, not overrite and only target dll file.
 ## gdeps -o